CloudLabs-MOC/CloudLabs-SEED/Network-Security/Morris-Worm-Attack-Lab/Morris-Worm-Attack-Lab.md

 // Messages printed out by the container as151h-host_0-10.151.0.71 | Starting stack as151h-host_0-10.151.0.71 | Input size: 6
-as151h-host_0-10.151.0.71 | Frame Pointer (ebp) inside bof(): 0xffffd5f8 P
+as151h-host_0-10.151.0.71 | Frame Pointer (ebp) inside bof(): 0xffffd5f8     ✰
-as151h-host_0-10.151.0.71 | Buffer’s address inside bof(): 0xffffd588 P
+as151h-host_0-10.151.0.71 | Buffer’s address inside bof(): 0xffffd588        ✰
 as151h-host_0-10.151.0.71 | ==== Returned Properly ====
 ```
-For the sake of simplicity, we let the server print out some of its internal parameters (see lines marked
+&emsp; For the sake of simplicity, we let the server print out some of its internal parameters (see lines marked by ✰).
-byP).
 Students are allowed to use these parameters when constructing their attacks.
-In particular, they need
+In particular, they need to modify Lines ➀ and ➁ inside `createBadfile ()`.
-to modify Lines¿and¡inside `createBadfile`().
 ```
 def createBadfile():
     content = bytearray(0x90 for i in range(500))